Ethics and Fees for Recycling Anything with Copyrights

 The Internet has changed the commercial landscape, demanding new Federal Laws to govern the Use of Persona to Sell via the Internet.
-On-line book, music and video stores [Amazon.com, et. al.] must collect and pay out copyright and trademark use fees totalling $15 per recycled book, tape, or recycled disc (CD or DVD) sold for profit through their catalog when such a sale results from their search for a title-in-print from an active publisher with a registered trademark.
-This fee does not apply if and only if other negotiated use fee agreements are in place to cover the transaction.
+On-line kiosks [amazon.com, abe.com, alibris.com, ebay.com, et. al.] must collect and pay out appropriate use-of-persona-to-sell fees when selling a used book, tape, or disc (CD or DVD) through their online kiosk when such a sale has resulted from any search for a title-in-print from an active publisher with a registered trademark.

 As an Individual Contributor I Assert:

 The pairing of my name with any of my published titles evokes my persona as an author.
 Use of this pairing of information with the intent of selling anything constitutes use of persona to sell.
 Any use other than those to which I as the copyright holder have agreed to in writing constitutes an unfair use of my persona to sell.
-Cataloging for sale [amazon.com, et. al.] is different than cataloging for library reference.
+Cataloging for sale [amazon.com, abe.com, alibris.com, ebay.com, et. al.] is different than cataloging for library reference.
 Offering recycled copies of a book alongside the publishers offering of a publication still in print is use of persona to sell.
 As such, these transactions demand compensation.
 For every unit sale of a work covered by copyright, a five dollar ($5) minimum fee is due and payable to the copyright owner at the time of sale.
-This fee does not apply if and only if other negotiated copyright use fee agreements are in place to cover the transaction.

 As a Publisher of Books and CDs I Assert:

 A trademark is real property which may not be used without permission.
-For a sales catalog [like Amazon.com] to use a trademark to link to sites other than those approved by the trademark owner is an unfair use.
+For a sales catalog [amazon.com, abe.com, alibris.com, ebay.com, et. al.] to use a trademark to link to sites other than those approved by the trademark owner is an unfair use.
 For every unit sale of a work covered by trademark, a five dollar ($5) minimum fee is due and payable to the trademark owner at the time of sale.
 This fee does not apply if and only if other negotiated trademark use fee agreements are in place to cover the transaction.

 As Both an Author and Publisher I Assert:

 A book or CD is a physical media which frequently carries copyrighted content.
 Purchase of a book or CD is purchase of the physical media and a license for a strictly limited use of this content.
 Possession of the book does not convey a right to copy this content.
-Nor does possession of the book confer a right to use the trademark, nor to use the corporate persona [trademark + title; trademark + author], nor to use the authorís persona [authorís name + title] to resell the physical entity of the book.
+Nor does possession of the book confer a right to use the trademark, nor to use the corporate persona [trademark + title; trademark + author], nor to use the author's persona [author's name + title] to resell the physical entity of the book.
 For every unit sale of a work covered by copyright and trademark, a five dollar ($5) minimum fee is due and payable to the edition copyright owner at the time of sale.
-This fee does not apply if and only if other negotiated copyright use fee agreements are in place to cover the transaction.

 For the last several years I have been circulating the following letter to legal scholars, authors and business news reporters.
 This in response to my contention that Amazon.com and other online entities are engaged in unfair business practices.
 My essay entitled Ethics and Fees for Recycling Copyrights is now on-line at http://www.solozone.com/FAIR_USE.HTML.
 More recently, I have been soliciting the support of film and music interests for my proposed remedy.
 To that end I have been looking for allies on the US Congressional Commerce Committees and within the Motion Picture Association.
 Federal legislation is definitely required.
 The DMCA needs fine tuning.
 Without redress, this pernicious nuance of the new commercial terrain will become the Achilles heel of Hollywood as surely as it has seriously impaired book publishing.